 Let us explain this theorem.
-It is well known that in a Bratteli--Vershik model, each $V_n$ decomposes $X$ by finite towers that are linked to each vertices in $V_n$.
-The condition of $\bl$-periodicity-regulated tells us that if the tower corresponding $v \in V_n$ has height $l(v) \le l_n$, then there must exist a periodic orbit of least period $l(v)$.
-If $(X,f)$ is positively transitive, then for arbitrary sequence of small $\delta_n > 0$ ($n \bpi$), we may assume that the decomposition by $V_n$ contains a tower that is $\delta_n$-dense (see \cref{rem:delta-dense}).
-Additionally, suppose that there exists a closed and open set $U \subseteq X$ and a positive integer $n$ such that $\bigcup_{i = 0}^nf^i(U) = X$.
-Then, \cref{rem:basic-set-is-contained} shows that a basic set can be taken as a subset of $U$.
+In a Bratteli--Vershik model, it is well known that each $V_n$ decomposes $X$ by finite towers that are linked to each vertex in $V_n$.
+In this regard, the $\bl$-periodicity-regulated condition implies that, if the tower corresponding to $v \in V_n$ has height $l(v) \le l_n$, then there must exist a periodic orbit with a least period of $l(v)$.
+If $(X,f)$ is positively transitive, then for an arbitrary sequence of small $\delta_n > 0$ ($n \bpi$), we may assume that the decomposition by $V_n$ includes a tower that is $\delta_n$-dense (see \cref{rem:delta-dense}).
+In addition, suppose that there exists a closed and open set $U \subseteq X$ and a positive integer $n$ such that $\bigcup_{i = 0}^nf^i(U) = X$.
+Then, \cref{rem:basic-set-is-contained} indicates that a basic set can be taken as a subset of $U$.

-In \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive}, Downarowicz and Maass have defined topological rank for every Cantor minimal homeomorphism, and showed that if it is $K > 1$, i.e., the system is not an odometer, then it is expansive.
-Our main result have given a possibility of defining a topological rank for every compact zero-dimensional homeomorphic system.
-Evidently, our definition of the topological rank is less than or equal to that of \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive} for the Cantor minimal homeomorphisms.
-In this regard, in \cite{Shimomura_2017FiniteRankBVHomeoAreExpansive}, we have shown that a finite rank compact zero-dimensional homeomorphic system that does not have any infinite odometers is expansive.
+In \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive}, Downarowicz and Maass defined the topological rank $K$ for every invertible Cantor minimal system.
+Following the work of Bezuglyi, Kwiatkowski, and Medynets \cite{BEZUGLYI_2009AperioSubstSysBraDiag}, our main result offers the possibility of defining the topological rank for every compact zero-dimensional homeomorphic system.

-In \cref{sec:substitution}, we give a few examples that concern substitution dynamical systems.
-With these examples and arguments, we would like to clarify some nature of both the Bratteli--Vershik models and weighted (flexible) graph covering model and their links.
-With flexible graph coverings, some portion of the well known stationary ordered Bratteli diagrams are transferred to stationary (flexible) graph coverings (see \cref{subsec:stationary-systems}).